Skip to main content

 API Client Installation

 The first step to using the Slack API client is installing the slack-api-client module.
-This guide shows you how to set up using Maven, Gradle, and by building from source on your own.
+This guide shows you how to set up using Maven, Gradle, or by building from source on your own.

 Prerequisites

 Installing OpenJDK 8 or higher LTS version beforehand is required.
-As long as you are using a supported JDK version, this SDK should be working with any OpenJDK distributions.
+As long as you are using a supported JDK version, this SDK should work with any OpenJDK distributions.

 Maven